Diet soda

-Diet or light beverages (also marketed as sugar-free, zero-calorie, low-calorie, zero-sugar or zero) are generally sugar-free, artificially sweetened beverages with few or no calories.
-They are marketed for diabetics and other people who want to reduce their sugar intake.
+Diet sodas (also known as sugar-free sodas, zero-calorie sodas, low-calorie sodas or zero-sugar sodas) are soft drinks which contain little or no sugar and/or calories.
+First introduced onto the market in 1949, diet sodas are typically marketed for those with diabetes or who wish to reduce their sugar or caloric intake.

 History

 Though artificial sweeteners had been known since the discovery of saccharin in 1878, the diet beverage era began in earnest with the 1949 launch of La Casera (also known as Gaseosa) in Madrid, Spain using cyclamate.
-The product, which belongs now to Suntory Beverage and Food Europe (SBFE), is still in market.
+The product, which belongs now to Suntory Beverage and Food Europe (SBFE), is still on the market.
 This was followed by the development of No-Cal ginger ale in 1952.
 Hyman and Morris Kirsch of Kirsch Beverages (Brooklyn, New York) formulated No-Cal for diabetic and otherwise sugar-restricted hospital patients, also using cyclamate calcium to replace the sugar.
 Recognizing Americans' growing desire for weight loss, Kirsch began marketing No-Cal to the general public, particularly to women.
 By 1953, the drink had become popular in New York City and the surrounding region.
 Canada Dry followed with Canada Dry Glamor in 1954.

 In 1958, Royal Crown Cola introduced their own cyclamate and saccharin sweetened dietetic beverage, Diet Rite.
 Following highly successful trials in Chicago and North Carolina, RC began marketing Diet Rite nationwide for the general public in 1962.
 It shortly became the 4th-best selling soda in the US, behind only Coca-Cola, Pepsi, and RC Cola itself.

 The following year (1963), Dr Pepper released a diet version of its own soft drink, "Dietetic Dr. Pepper" (later renamed to Sugar Free Dr. Pepper, then Diet Dr. Pepper), although it sold slowly due to the misconception that it was meant solely for diabetic consumption.
 The same year, The Coca-Cola Company joined the diet soft drink market with Tab, followed up by Pepsi with Patio Diet Cola (shortly renamed to Diet Pepsi).
 Coca-Cola added Fresca in 1966.